Our Vision, Mission and Values

 Sport & PE

 - Maths & Literacy Hubs These are a New Zealand learning resource for Maths and Literacy (Reading and Writing).
-All children across the school have access to this, and it can also be accessed from home via student school email account.
+All children across the school have access to this, and it can also be accessed from home via students school email account.

 - Seesaw for Schools We are all using Seesaw in class, an app that allows families to have access to their child’s learning.
 Seesaw is a student-driven digital portfolio.
 It empowers students of any age to create, reflect, collaborate and share.
 Seesaw helps keep families in the loop about their child’s learning and is an easy communication tool, between school and home.
 Check out the access details with your child’s class teacher.